 I’m going to share a personal story here, one that actually destroyed me emotionally.
 But only for a moment.
 When it was over, it gave me exactly what I needed to be a better leader.
 If you’re interested in being the best version of yourself, listen up.
-This has to do with being brutally honest, even at the cost of making a fool of yourself.
+This has to do with being brutally honest with yourself, even at the cost of making a fool of yourself.

 I write books for professional men and women.
 Self-help and how-to, mostly.
 When someone who needed a book written contacted me, his professional stature intimidated me a bit.
 So much so, that when he asked me what it would cost to write his masterpiece, I fumbled and jumbled my quote horribly.
 So much so, that I severely undercut myself.
 Severely.